Monroe NC Temporary Custody Hearing

 2. Affidavits shall not exceed a total of 15 pages, not including the cover sheet and verification.

-5. The party affidavit must be accompanied by the designated cover sheet.
+5. The party affidavit must be accompanied by the designated cover sheet (Form #28).

-6. In addition to the testimonial affidavit, a party may submit the following certified records obtained from the appropriate agency (school records, daycare records, medical records, dental records, counseling records), accompanied by the designated cover sheet.
+6. In addition to the testimonial affidavit, a party may submit the following certified records obtained from the appropriate agency (school records, daycare records, medical records, dental records, counseling records), accompanied by the designated cover sheet (Form #29).
 All such records shall comply with Rule 803(6) of the N.C.
 Rules of Evidence as follows:

 Records of Regularly Conducted Activity. – A memorandum, report, record, or data compilation, in any form, of acts, events, conditions, opinions, or diagnoses, made at or near the time by, or from information transmitted by, a person with knowledge, if kept in the course of a regularly conducted business activity, and if it was the regular practice of that business activity to make the memorandum, report, record, or data compilation, all as shown by the testimony of the custodian or other qualified witness, unless the source of information or the method or circumstances of preparation indicate lack of trustworthiness.
 The term "business" as used in this paragraph includes business, institution, association, profession, occupation, and calling of every kind, whether or not conducted for profit.

-Failure to abide by these rules by filing or serving affidavits untimely will allow the opposing party to elect a delay of 48 hours to further prepare for hearing, and the court in its discretion shall refuse to consider affidavits which do not meet the requirements of this rule.
-The court in its discretion may also sanction the offending party as permitted by Rule 22.
+Failure to abide by these rules by filing or serving affidavits untimely will allow the opposing party to elect a delay of at least 48 hours to further prepare for hearing, and the Court in its discretion shall refuse to consider affidavits which do not meet the requirements of this Rule.
+The court in its discretion may also sanction the offending party as permitted by Rule 21.

 4.5 Service of Affidavits.
-Service of Affidavits may be by hand delivery, fax, or mail; however, service of affidavits by mail requires an additional three (3) days.
+Service of Affidavits may be by hand delivery, fax, or mail, or electronic mail; however, service of affidavits by mail requires an additional three (3) days.
 The Court may, in its discretion, postpone or waive these requirements.
-Pre-trial Conferences are not required prior to temporary hearings unless ordered by the assigned judge.
+Pre-trial Conferences are not required prior to temporary hearings.